-- our ability to enroll subjects in our planned clinical trials; - results of the clinical trials, and the results of trials of our competitors or those of other companies in our market sector; - regulatory approval of CPI-818, ciforadenant, mupadolimab and our other product candidates, or limitations to specific label indications or patient populations for its use, or changes or delays in the regulatory review process; - Angel Pharmaceuticals' ability to develop and commercialize product candidates in China; - regulatory developments in the United States and foreign countries; including changes in the policies of the U.S. or Chinese governments resulting in sanctions instituted by either government; - changes in the structure of healthcare payment systems, especially in light of current reforms to the U.S. healthcare system; - the success or failure of our efforts to acquire, license or develop additional product candidates; - innovations or new products developed by us or our competitors; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments;
+- our ability to enroll subjects in our planned clinical trials; - results of the clinical trials, and the results of trials of our competitors or those of other companies in our market sector; - regulatory approval of soquelitinib, ciforadenant, mupadolimab and our other product candidates, or limitations to specific label indications or patient populations for its use, or changes or delays in the regulatory review process; - Angel Pharmaceuticals' ability to develop and commercialize product candidates in China; - regulatory developments in the United States and foreign countries; including changes in the policies of the U.S. or Chinese governments resulting in sanctions instituted by either government; - changes in the structure of healthcare payment systems, especially in light of current reforms to the U.S. healthcare system; - the success or failure of our efforts to acquire, license or develop additional product candidates; - innovations or new products developed by us or our competitors; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - manufacturing, supply or distribution delays or shortages; - any changes to our relationship with any manufacturers, suppliers, collaborators or other strategic partners; - achievement of product sales and profitability;

-- manufacturing, supply or distribution delays or shortages; - any changes to our relationship with any manufacturers, suppliers, collaborators or other strategic partners; - achievement of product sales and profitability; - variations in our financial results or those of companies that are perceived to be similar to us; - market conditions in the pharmaceutical sector and issuance of securities analysts' reports or recommendations; - the impact of political instability, natural disasters, war and/or events of terrorism, such as the military conflict between Ukraine and Russia, and the corresponding tensions created from such conflict between Russia, the United States and countries in Europe as well as other countries such as China; - trading volume of our common stock; - an inability to obtain additional funding; - sales of our stock by insiders and stockholders; - general economic, industry and market conditions other events or factors, many of which are beyond our control, including recession or depression resulting from the current COVID-19 pandemic; - additions or departures of key personnel; and - intellectual property, product liability or other litigation against us.
+- variations in our financial results or those of companies that are perceived to be similar to us; - market conditions in the pharmaceutical sector and issuance of securities analysts' reports or recommendations; - the impact of political instability, natural disasters, war and/or events of terrorism, such as the military conflict between Ukraine and Russia, and the corresponding tensions created from such conflict between Russia, the United States and countries in Europe as well as other countries such as China; - trading volume of our common stock; - an inability to obtain additional funding on favorably terms, or at all; - sales of our stock by insiders and stockholders; - general economic, industry and market conditions, other events or factors such as increased interest rates, inflationary pressures and the occurrence of a recession or even depression, many of which are beyond our control: - additions or departures of key personnel; and - intellectual property, product liability or other litigation against us.